conda-incubator/conda-store/docs/user_guide.md

 ![Conda Store Environment](_static/images/conda-store-environment.png)

-The environment page a lot of information available to the developer.
+The environment page contains a lot of information for the developer.
 First we see the environment name and namespace along with the disk space that the environment consumes.
-Right below this information is the full `environment.yaml` specification of the currently activated build.
-User's can quickly edit this existing environment by clicking the `edit` button.
+Right below this information is the full `environment.yaml` specification of the currently active build.
+Users can quickly edit this existing environment by clicking the `edit` button.
 Additionally the entire environment can be deleted via the `delete` button.

 Below this is a list of the current builds of the given environment.
-The environment highlighted in `green` is the current build for the given environment that is activate.
+The environment highlighted in `green` is the current build for the given environment that is active.
 The environment highlighted in `grey` indicates that the build was deleted.
 Even though a build may be deleted the logs, lockfile, and a other build information is preserved for the record.

 For each build several options are available to the user:
- - The `checkmark` icon allow the user to switch that given build to the activate build for the environment.
+ - The `checkmark` icon allow the user to switch that given build to the active build for the environment.
 This may be useful if you need to rollback a given environment if the new build environment caused some scripts to fail.
- - The `refresh` icon indicates that a user would like to given environment to built again.
+ - The `refresh` icon indicates that a user would like the given environment to build again.
 Conda `environment.yaml` files are not reproducible thus this will likely lead to an entirely new solve.
 This is useful when you would like to update all the packages in a given environment without having to change the